PreviousNext

 2. The Difference

 In Uganda's mobile-first economy, businesses often rush to ask, "Do I need a mobile app?"
-With smartphone penetration rising rapidly across Kampala and upcountry, it's a valid question.
-However, the answer isn't always "yes."
+In 2026, for 80% of businesses, the answer is "No. You need a PWA."

 Mobile vs Web App Comparison